firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-adc-accessory-integration.md

 ### Lighting, Horns & Aux Loads
 - **Use the adapter as logic, not power:** The horn output only sources a couple of amps—enough for low-power buzzers but not vintage 35 W halogens—so trigger a relay or MOSFET that pulls from a beefier DC/DC converter.[^9][^10]
+- **Avoid halogen retrofits on ADC V2.** The legacy Spintend board’s ≈3.3 V/30–40 W rail scorches H1/H3 bulbs and melts housings; stick to LED loads or power halogens from an external buck.[^adc_v2_limit]
 - **85250 & Ubox installs:** Route brake-light logic through the ADC breakout, but feed lamps from a separate converter so you don’t brown out the controller when multiple 12 V loads fire at once.[^11]
 - **TF100 & OEM switch pods:** Reuse factory throttles by landing the red/black hall power and the green signal lead on a 3.3 V ADC input; this preserves dash ergonomics without custom PCBs.[^12]
 - **Skip illuminated combo pods:** Backlit handlebar switches feed accessory voltage into the signal lines and confuse the ADC board unless you gut the lighting—treat them as incompatible without a full rewire.[^24]
 - **Avoid parasitic taps:** Pulling 12 V from internal headlight pins (e.g., X12) drags the logic rail and costs range—draw pack power into a dedicated converter instead.[^15]
 - **Protect logic rails:** Shorting auxiliary leads straight on the controller board has already destroyed logic stages; isolate accessories and fuse every feed.[^16]
 - **Fuse the adapter output:** One builder shorted the 12 V rail on a brand-new Spintend 85240 while wiring lights and killed the buck stage; add inline fuses or external bucks so a single mistake doesn’t scrap the controller.[^16][^23]
+- **Respect the adapter’s voltage ceiling.** Keep the kill-switch lead under ≈60 V, route high-voltage latches through a smart BMS or loop key, and only parallel momentary buttons that share the adapter’s common ground (e.g., ANT/JK power toggles) so you don’t backfeed pack voltage into the logic board; treat the module as a logic-level relay and let contactors or smart-BMS buttons handle full-pack isolation.【F:knowledge/notes/input_part005_review.md†L603-L603】
 - **Treat buttons as triggers only:** The ADC adapter does not replace a loop key or smart-BMS latch; plan a real kill switch for theft deterrence or maintenance.[^17][^18]

 ## Configuration & Validation Workflow
 1. **Bench prep:** Wire controls with the pack off, confirm continuity, and verify 3.3 V and 5 V rails before powering up.
 2. **Calibrate ADC inputs:** In VESC Tool, run the ADC mapping wizard for each channel, noting min/max values and checking that neutral centers correctly.[^7]
 3. **Assign app functions:** Map ADC1 to throttle, ADC2 to “Current No Reverse” for regen, and ensure throttle curves or safe-start options suit the rider.[^8]
+   - Even with the new NRF headers on recent VESC hardware, firmware still blocks simultaneous ADC, UART display, PAS, and cruise-control inputs—plan one control path per profile until Vedder lifts the limit.【F:knowledge/notes/input_part005_review.md†L434-L436】
 4. **Understand bench limitations:** Once ADC control is enabled, the manual FWD/REV buttons in VESC Tool stop working—switch the app to UART or disable ADC temporarily for bench spins.[^13]
 5. **Write configs explicitly:** Mobile reconnects and desktop wizards can wipe ADC settings unless you press “Write Motor Config” and “Write App Config” after every change.[^21]
 6. **Log shakedowns:** Capture CAN or USB logs on the first rides to confirm commanded vs. actual current and verify regen ramps without triggering BMS cutoffs.[^11]